alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

-This is a mess, because now we’re back to square one: treating `Result` as a simple container holding both success and failure, and manually branching. `Monads` are not just containers; they’re meant to be used through their composition methods.
+This is a mess, because now we’re back to square one: treating `Result` as a simple container holding both success and failure, and manually branching.
+Also, the `Result` monad could legitimately contain the value `null` but was a success, so, you'd likely have to add extra handling. `Monads` are not just containers; they’re meant to be used through their composition methods.
 The monad itself should handle the control flow so you don’t have to explicitly branch at each step.

 **Aside:** But wait, my programming language of choice has a `GetUnsafeValue()` on its `Result` type!
 Such methods exist as escape hatches or for interop, used only in rare cases.
 For now, pretend they do not exist.